 Is internet/cable provided?

-Unless you are staying in university housing, internet and cable is generally not provided.
+Unless you are staying in university housing, internet and cable are generally not provided.
 If you sublet an apartment, these amenities may already be in place, but you should find out if this will be an additional monthly cost for you.

 Will my employer help me find housing?